AJTatumDigital/ajtd-wp-plyr/README.md

 * **css/ajtd-plyer.css** is a customized skin for plyr.
 * **ajtd-wp-plyer.php** is a simple PHP class to load the WordPress plugin as a shortcode.
   * The short code can be used multiple times on a page; however, the JavaScript and CSS will only be loaded once, in the footer, per page.

+---

+## Installation

+To install this plugin as is:

+1. Clone this project to your local machine and then compress/zip the folder.
+2. Go to your WordPress Dashboard
+3. Go to Plugins > Add New
+4. Click the "Upload Plugin" button and select the .zip file you just created.
+5. Click "Install Now"
+6. Begin using plugin by calling the short code directly or via [Shortcoder](https://wordpress.org/plugins/shortcoder/) plugin!

+---

 ## Recommendations